MicrosoftDocs/dynamics-365-intelligent-order-management/topics/backorder-preorder.md

 ![Backorder key updates](media/BackorderHold.png)

-Once a product is backordered, based on the initial prerequisite settings a background job will run automatically to trigger a daily inventory check to determine if inventory is found and the order lines can be moved to subsequent fulfillment.
+Once a product is backordered, a background job will automatically run that triggers an inventory check based on the launch date to determine if the order lines can be moved to subsequent fulfillment.
 Intelligent Order Management will determine from the orchestration if an inventory check should be triggered independently or triggered through the fulfillment and returns optimization process.

 A job log will then be available to show the list of job runs and their statuses.
 The job log (named **Background Jobs**) is located on the **Home Page** left navigation pane under **Monitoring**.
 Selecting **Background Jobs** will show you the list of job runs, their statuses, and the number of records that have been successfully processed and moved to fulfillment.

 ![Active Background Order Processing Job Runs page](media/Job.png)

-If a background job fails, you'll also be able to manually run the job using the **Run** option on the upper menu.
+If a background job fails, you'll also be able to manually run the job using the **Run** option on the upper menu bar.
 Select **Back-Order Job** to start a new instance of the background job.

 If you select the job line, you'll be able to see the details of the background job run.